chaitanya-sai-neeli/Learning-React/README.md

   1. `Dev dependencies (Mostly used in development phase)`
   2. `Nomal dependencies (Used in production)`
 - Transitive dependencies : Our Project --> Parcel --> dependencies --> dependencies
-- `Parcel` : Powerful is a bundler it also helps in Dev build, Local Server, HMR (Hot Module Replacement) using File Watching Algorithm written in C++, Caching- Faster builds, Image Optimisation, Minification, Bundling, Compressing, Tree Shaking, Diagonostics, Code splitting, Differential bundling
+- `Parcel` : Parcel is a bundler, it also helps in Dev build, Local Server, HMR (Hot Module Replacement) using File Watching Algorithm written in C++, Caching- Faster builds, Image Optimisation, Minification, Bundling, Compressing, Tree Shaking, Diagonostics, Code splitting, Differential bundling
 - With the help of package.json and packagelock.json-we can regenerate node modules, so we need not to push node_modules in to our Github
 - npm - calling command of npm where as npx means executing a npm package parcel with a source file as index.html
 - Till this point we were using React from CDN links but from now on we will be using react from node modules.